 Never underestimate the power of compounding through the "real" assets.
 Land in India is limited while the needs are growing for future generations.
 In a way, it's a limited product.

 Try to buy real estate at an early age so that later on you can buy a second house or move to a better location by selling your first house.
 The location of the property is the most important factor that will determine the value of your property and also the rental that it can earn.
 Also, you can buy some gold as a part of your investment portfolio.

 As the innovative investment products continued to launch every day, it's important to have a balanced view and see the possible avenues to protect the capital as much possible.
-You may choose any of the above avenues early to build a stronger portfolio that is fairly resiliant over the time, while you go frugle on other investments of your choice.
+You may choose any of the above avenues early to build a stronger portfolio that is fairly resilient over the time, while you go frugal on other investments of your choice.